A44690/Gomoku-Bot/README.md

 # Gomoku-Bot

-An reinforcement learning environment to train Gomoku bot
+A reinforcement learning environment to train Gomoku AI

-Based on Stable-Baselines3's PPO and a custom CNN policy
+Based on Stable-Baselines3's maskable, custom features extractor & custom actor-critic policy

 A major update about MCTS is planned.